aduffy70/LabNotes/_posts/2022/2022-02-21-Crepidomanes-RADseq-regroup.md

 ## Questions:

-  * What is my distribution of cluster depths within samples?
-Is the 10000 maximum cluster depth cutoff ok or should I be lowering it?
   * What is the optimal clustering level?
   * What are the apparent ploidy levels of my samples?
 I did ploidy inference on the c90 dataset and the c96 dataset.
 It gives ambiguous results.
 Does it make a difference if I do it on the over-clustered dataset?

 ## Last status:

-  * Running last few ipyrad jobs to complete my plot of loci by clustering level.
-  * Running ipyrad jobs to get all data formats for my chosen "base" datasets.
+  * Running iqtree on my 9 Three-species datasets.
   * Running discoSnpRAD to try to get around finding a cluster value entirely.
-  * Next: manually filter to get my datasets with different sample coverages...
+  * Next: manually filter to get my ustr datasets with different sample coverages...

 [image1]: {{site.image_path}}Crepidomanes_loci_by_cluster_level-2022-03-02.png